Creating List of Network Hosts

 On this final step, the wizard will prompt you to select a node on the monitoring list, where it would place the hosts it has found.
 Before placing the found hosts on the list, you can set additional parameters:

-Once you have clicked Finish, the hosts you have found will be added to the selected node.
+Once you have clicked Finish, the found hosts and created traffic sensors will be added to the selected node.